Karma3Labs/ts-lens/README.md

 `Latest`: This strategy presents a live feed of the most recent posts, arranged in descending order of their posting time.
 It offers users a real-time view of the latest content being shared across the platform.

 `Popular`: This strategy is designed to highlight the most viral posts based on an SQL-driven heuristic that takes into account mirrors, posts, and comments.
-The content for this feed is selected from the top 100 users as determined by the `Engagement` strategy in the global rankings.
+The content for this feed is selected from the top 'x' (1000 in the demo) users as determined by the `Engagement` strategy in the global rankings.

 The SQL heuristic works as follows: